PAINTING TIPS FROM PROFESSIONALS IN Rockville

 Wait at least 24 hours before bringing furniture back into a freshly painted room.
 Allow 30 days before washing.

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Baltimore call Apartment & Condominium Painting Solutions, LLC at (877) 871-6213.
+For more tips on painting your residential or commercial property in Rockville call Apartment & Condominium Painting Solutions, LLC at (877) 871-6213.